The Adas 2019

 Ada Cambridge Poetry Prize submissions close: Monday 11 March 2019

 Please complete the online entry form by clicking on the below link:

 Subscribe to our Willylitfest e-news to be advised of opening dates.

 Overall she wrote more than twenty-five works of fiction, three volumes of poetry and two autobiographical works.
-Many of her novels were serialised in Australian newspapers and were never published in book form.
-As the wife of the Rev’d George Cross she lived in the Vicarage at Holy Trinity, Williamstown from 1893-1909, where she wrote some of her most significant work.
+Many of her novels were serialised in Australian newspapers but were never published in book form.
+As the wife of the Rev’d George Cross she lived in the Vicarage at Holy Trinity, Williamstown, from 1893-1909, where she wrote some of her most significant work.
 You can read more about Ada Cambridge here.